Entrepreneurship - Business

 2. Electronic register (SUMAL 2.0 Agent) for timber in warehouses,

-3. Accompanying notice for the timber being transported,
+3. Accompanying notice for timber being transported,

 4. Accompanying notice